bheap/scala-silk/README.md

 ## Braindump

 This section covers thoughts I am not ready to consolidate yet.
-Ideas for the functioning of Synapse as a product on a high level.
+Ideas for the functioning of Silk as a product on a high level.

 ### Convention over configuration

-- top level defaults are to be provided in .synapse in the users home folder (this enables multi site re-use and sensible defaults for serialisers, doctypes and compatibility components)
+- top level defaults are to be provided in .silk in the users home folder (this enables multi site re-use and sensible defaults for serialisers, doctypes and compatibility components)
-- components specified in views will be searched for in local component folders, then in .synapse
+- components specified in views will be searched for in local component folders, then in .silk
-- config will be specified at top level in .synapse, and then overridable by the setup mechanism for a new site 'create' user will be prompted to override default settings in CLI interface
+- config will be specified at top level in .silk, and then overridable by the setup mechanism for a new site 'create' user will be prompted to override default settings in CLI interface